thbe/puppet-rkhunter/README.md

 ## Limitations

-This module has been built on and tested against Puppet 3.2 and higher.
+This module has been built on and tested against Puppet 5 and higher.

 The module has been tested on:

-* RedHat Enterprise Linux 5/6
-* Scientific Linux 5/6
+* CentOS 7
+* Debian 9
+* Ubuntu 18.04

 Testing on other platforms has been light and cannot be guaranteed.